wollmanlab/pyScope/Fluidics/README.md

 - HybeX (X is a positive integer) are used to refer to readout probes.

 One can refer to [fluidics for the microscope Purple](PurpleFluidics.py), [fluidics for the microscope Orange](OrangeFluidics.py),... for examples on how to set up a subclass for a specific fluidic system.
-#### Task 2: Communicate with other software: the XXX_Status.txt
+#### Task 2: Communicate with other software: File-based status communication
-In many cases, the fluidic control system need to cooperate with other types of control systems.
-One frequent case is cooperate with imaging software controlling the microscope.
+In many cases, the fluidic control system needs to cooperate with other types of control systems.
+One frequent case is cooperation with imaging software controlling the microscope.
 Cooperation requires communication between the involved control systems.
-The heuristic solution we use is to have different control systems write and read txt files.
+The solution we use is to have different control systems communicate through shared status files managed by the FileHandler system.

-More specifically, the Fluidics class has built-in methods for read and write to XXX_Status.txt (XXX is the name of the class, e.g. OrangeFluidics, PurpleFluidics).
+**Status File Location:**
+- The status file is saved as `Fluidics_status.txt` in the `State` directory
+- The file path is managed automatically by the FileHandler class
+- All Fluidics subclasses (CyanFluidics, OrangeFluidics, etc.) use the same status file

+**Status Communication:**
+The Fluidics class uses a `status` property that automatically reads from and writes to the status file via FileHandler:
+- Reading: `status = fluidics.status` reads from `State/Fluidics_status.txt`
+- Writing: `fluidics.status = "value"` writes to `State/Fluidics_status.txt`

+**Command Format:**
-When other control system wants the fluidics system to run a specific protocol, it can write to XXX_Status.txt a formatted message:
+When other control systems want the fluidics system to run a specific protocol, they can write to `State/Fluidics_status.txt` a formatted message:

 `Command:Name_of_protocol_to_run*[Chambers to run the protocol]*Other_supplementary_input`

 For example `Command:Hybe*[A,B]*25` commands the fluidic system to run the protocol `Hybe` in chamber A and B using readout probe `25`.

+**Completion Notification:**
-When the fluidic system finishes certain command, it can let other systems know by writing to XXX_Status.txt:
+When the fluidic system finishes a command, it automatically writes to `State/Fluidics_status.txt`:

 `Finished:Name_of_protocol_to_run*[Chambers to run the protocol]*Other_supplementary_input`

 For example, `Finished:Hybe*[A,B]*25` means the `Hybe` protocol in the previous example is finished.

+**Continuous Monitoring:**
+The Fluidics class runs a continuous monitoring loop (`continuous_monitoring()`) that:
+- Monitors `State/Fluidics_status.txt` for new commands
+- Executes protocols when `Command:` messages are detected
+- Updates status to `Running:` during execution
+- Updates status to `Finished:` upon completion
+- Stops when status is set to `"Stop"` or goes `"offline"`
 ### Further reading for the Fluidics Class
 - See [fluidics.py](fluidics.py) for details on the attributes and methods for carrying out the two above tasks.